fishball343/wordcloud/README.md

 display.brewer.all(n=NULL, type="all", select=NULL, exact.n=TRUE)

-To run my program you would need to type the following command line script. ./wordcloud.R -f "input txt file" -c "colotheme" -n "number of words" -t "font" -o "output pdf file"
+To run my program you would need to type the following command line script. ./driver.R -f "input txt file" -c "colotheme" -n "number of words" -t "font" -o "output pdf file"

 For example to create a word cloud of JFK inaugural speech containing 150 words and using the color scheme Blues typing the following command script would generate a pdf file that contains the wordcloud.

-/wordcloud.R -f JFK.txt -c Blues -n 150 -f Times -o JFKexample.pdf
+./driver.R -f JFK.txt -c Blues -n 150 -f Times -o JFK_example.pdf

 I have placed the above example word cloud in the repository.